Table of Contents:

 Led Zeppelin has been accused of copyright infringement by the estate of Randy Wolfe, a member of the band Spirit, who died in 2010.
 They alleged that Led Zeppelin had taken elements of Spirit’s song Taurus and used it in their song “Stairway to Heaven.”
 The legal battle began in 2014, but Led Zeppelin won in 2020.

 The rules of the United States regarding copyright ensure that your creative works are protected the minute they are produced.
-With this measure in place, your content should be safe against theft and violations of copyright.
+With this copyright disclaimer in place, your content should be safe against theft and violations of copyright.
 Including a copyright notice in your work will ensure that people are aware that it is protected and that they need your permission in order to use it.

 Unfortunately, many owners and producers of software programs still tend to lose significant amounts of revenue as a result of copyright infringement and piracy each year.
 These cases of piracy can be dealt with manually, but oftentimes that can be a grueling task that could take significant amounts of time.